Rarotonga, 2010

 (d) Asset Caps

-Single recipients on ODSP (generally) cannot have chargeable (ie. non-exempt) assets exceeding $5,000 or else they are ineligible for the period that the situation persists.
-The equivalent figure for welfare recipients is $536, or one month's maximum budgetary requirements.
+Single recipients on ODSP (generally) cannot have chargeable (ie. non-exempt) assets exceeding $40,000 or else they are ineligible for the period that the situation persists.
+The equivalent figure for welfare recipients is $10,000.
+These are drastic increases compared to just a few years prior (the ODSP limit was $5,000 in 2017, and welfare's limit was one month's maximum budgetary requirements).

-That said, there are extensive asset "exemptions" [ie. exempt from 'counting' as a "chargeable" asset] for cars, tools of employment, real estate occupied by the benefit unit, and savings intended for certain approved purposes such as "disability-realted expenses".
+That said, there are some asset "exemptions" (ie. exemptions from 'counting' as a "chargeable" asset) for cars, tools of employment, real estate occupied by the benefit unit, and savings intended for certain approved purposes such as "disability-related expenses".
 See Ch.8 "Asset Rules" for full treatment of this issue.

 (e) Information Eligibility